YevheniiBerezan/Billie/README.md

 ---
 ## Comments

-- There are many ways to improve the tests and scenarios, refactor methods to use the cucumber variables, data tables and test examples, a good test reporter and such and such.
+- There are many ways to improve the tests and scenarios, refactor methods to use the cucumber variables, data tables and test examples, a good test reporter and so on.